Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Data and Background

-Another distinct advantage of the GHS is that both waves recorded the complete residential history of respondents.
-We use respondents' place of residence to determine whether they were part of the forced mass exodus of Germans from Eastern Europe during and after WWII.
-Displaced persons are defined as Germans who lived in the eastern territories of the German Reich, Czechoslovakia, or Eastern Europe on 1 September 1939.\footnote{If respondents report changing or war-related places of residence, we use their latest residence before September 1939.
-For individuals born in 1939-41 but after September 1939, we use their residence at birth.} We classify all other individuals as non-displaced, except for Germans living in the future Soviet occupation zone in 1939, whom we exclude from the analysis.\footnote{Refugees from the Soviet occupation zone were positively selected in education \citep{Becker2020a}.} Overall, there were 7.9 million displaced persons (so-called \textit{Heimatvertriebene} or expellees) in West Germany in 1950 \citep{StatistischesBundesamt1955}.
-Most arrived in West Germany in 1945-46, primarily from the eastern territories of the German Reich, which Germany ceded in 1919 and 1945 (see Appendix Figure \ref{fig:TerritorialLosses} for an overview of Germany's territorial losses).
-Since the resettlement was universal, expellees were not a selected group of the German populations living in Eastern Europe \citep{Bauer2013}.
+The GHS recorded the complete residential history of respondents, which we use to define displacement status.
+As in official population statistics, we define displaced persons as Germans who lived in the eastern territories of the German Reich, Czechoslovakia, or Eastern Europe on 1 September 1939.\footnote{For individuals born in 1939-41 but after September 1939, we use their residence at birth.} We classify all other individuals as non-displaced, except for Germans living in the future Soviet occupation zone in 1939, whom we exclude from this part of the analysis as they were positively selected in education \citep{Becker2020a}.
+Overall, 7.9 million displaced persons (so-called expellees) lived in West Germany in 1950 \citep{StatistischesBundesamt1955}.
+Most arrived in 1945-46, primarily from the eastern territories of the German Reich, which Germany ceded in 1919 and 1945 (see Online Appendix Figure \ref{fig:TerritorialLosses} for an overview of Germany's territorial losses).

+\paragraph{1970 census.} Two limitations of the GHS are its small sample size and the focus on specific birth cohorts, limiting its usefulness in examining how individual war experiences vary across cohorts.
+For this type of analysis, we therefore use a second data set, the West German population and occupation census of 1970.
+The data comprise a 10\% random sample of the population, almost 6.2 million individuals \citep{RFSOSO}.
+The census contains information on an individual's residence on 1 September 1939 (or the father's residence for individuals born after that date).
+As in the GHS, we drop migrants from the Soviet occupation zone and define displaced persons as Germans who lived in Germany's former eastern territories, Czechoslovakia, or Eastern Europe in 1939.
+Unfortunately, we cannot identify war wounded or POWs in the census.

+The census provides information only on socioeconomic attainment in 1970.
+Two outcome variables are nevertheless of interest for our analysis: educational attainment and the year of exit from employment.
+We measure years of education by adding the years spent in vocational training and university to the time required to attain the highest school degree.
+The census also asked respondents who were not employed in 1970 when they left their last job.
+For older individuals over the statutory retirement age of 65, we can be reasonably confident that the year indicates the end of their labor market career.